PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 17:07:38
+Last updated: 2024-04-02 17:08:12
-Random Quote: He who controls others may be powerful, but he who has mastered himself is mightier still. - Laozi
+Random Quote: Simply put, you believer that things or people make you unhappy, but this is not accurate.
+You make yourself unhappy. - Wayne Dyer